University College Dublin Law Society: Reformation

 In 1935, the society was reconstituted as the Law Society, tasked with organising legal debates and representing legal students.

 During the 1950s and 1960s, the society began to challenge the Literary & Historical Society for dominance in University debate.

 In the 1970s, the society won the Irish Times twice, as well as the Irish Mace, both times with auditor Conor Gearty.
 During the 1980s and 1990s, the society won the Irish Times twice more.
 The notorious criminal, Martin Cahill, addressed the society in 1987 and for many years the society held the Guinness World Record for the longest ever continuous debate.

 The 1990s saw the society expand its membership base beyond law students; reaching out to the entire campus.
-Throughout the 1990s and 2000s, the society grew and reached a virtual saturation point in 2010, when prior to the awarding of Honorary Life Membership to television presenter Jeremy Kyle, it signed up its 5,000th member for that session.
+Throughout the 1990s and 2000s, the society grew and by 2010, when prior to the awarding of Honorary Life Membership to television presenter Jeremy Kyle, it signed up its 5,000th member for that session.

-In the 2010s, the society gained national news coverage when welcoming figures such as Judge Judy and Donald Tusk.
 By 2017, the society had reached 5,600 members before winning the Irish Times back-to-back, in 2017 and 2018.